-C. S. Hammatt, State of Florida, Professional Engineer, License No. X
+[NAME], State of Florida, Professional Engineer, License No. [NUMBER]

-This item has been electronically signed and sealed by C. S. Hammatt, PE.
-On [DATE] using a SHA authentication code.
+This item has been electronically signed and sealed by [NAME] on the date indicated here using a SHA authentication code.

 Printed copies of this document are not considered signed and sealed and the SHA authentication code must be verified on any electronic copies.